Waste strategy, policy and performance

 Recycling and waste performance

 We want to say a big thank you to all our residents who have been recycling their waste through the silver bin and putting their food waste in the garden bin.
-The latest official figures (2019 - 2020) show that our recycling rate has risen to 56.5%.
-We are the top unitary authority in the North West and fifth highest in the country.
+The latest official figures (2020 - 2021) show that our recycling rate has risen to 57.5%.
+We are the top unitary authority in the North West and sixth highest in the country.

 In order to see how well we are doing in our recycling we carry out composition studies of the waste that we collect (PDF, 1MB) (latest 2020) to see what is being disposed of and to help us target our communications messages

 Our municipal waste management strategy sets out how we intend to reduce, reuse, recycle, recover and dispose of municipal waste between 2014 and 2030.
 Our strategy sets out key aims and objectives for the management of waste.

 Due to the rapidly changing nature of the waste industry we regularly review the strategy, the latest one being carried out in 2020.

 This policy sets out the services that the Council will provide to manage household waste in a safe and cost-effective way that encourages waste minimisation and recycling.

 It establishes the positive behaviours that the Council expects residents to display in order that their waste is stored, collected and recycled in a regular and efficient manner, without detrimental impact to their neighbourhood’s local environmental quality.

 The policy also explains the steps the Council will take should residents fail to demonstrate such action, including all aspects of fly-tipped waste.

 Household Waste Recycling Centre (HWRC) review